nfinit/libexo/README.md

 ## Features

-The Workbench aims to implement the following features, which may be subject to updates or changes:

-### Inferrence of basic properties

-These basic properties can all be directly observed or concretely inferred based on other characteristics:
+The workbench can calculate many of these basic properties that can be directly known from astronomical observation:

 * Orbital characterization
 	* Semimajor axis